The Shonkin Sag in central Montana is one of the most spectacular

 likely that the Sag below point C was originally formed by a more

 One complication that must be taken into account is the possibility

-are the worn down remains of a massive intrusion several million years
+are the worn down remains of a massive igneous intrusion many millions of

-ago; and there are no active faults in the vicinity.
-The igneous
+years ago; and there appear to be no active faults in the vicinity.

 The size and shape of the channels

 Further evidence suggesting that the picture is more complex than a